 Find a Comfortable Process

-At Savant, our goal is to help our clients picture their ideal future and work with them to create a personalized plan to achieve it.
+At Savant, our goal is to help our clients picture their ideal future and work with them to create a personalized plan to help achieve it.
 For some clients, picturing their ideal future is easy.
 They may envision a life surrounded by family and wish to have a large budget for frequent family gatherings and vacations, a house large enough to accommodate multiple visitors at once, and time for extended travel.
 For others, desires and opportunities may be less clear-cut, or so numerous that it’s overwhelming to prioritize them.
 That’s where having a decision-making framework can help.

 Jennice Vilhauer, Ph.D., writes that one way to figure out what you want in life is to start by figuring out what you don’t want.
 In an article for Psychology Today, Vilhauer writes that while many people have a difficult time identifying what they want, they have a much easier time defining the opposite.
 She encourages readers to use the negatives or unwanted situations as a reference point for defining what a better outcome could look like.
 Once you’ve envisioned a future that seems stimulating and creative, it’s time to drill down on what else you might like about the scenario.
 From there, you can begin to piece together the details of your “ideal” future.
 If you’re worried about changing your mind, Vilhauer explains that it’s all part of the process: “It doesn’t mean you don’t know what you want; it means you know you want something else instead,” she says.